Job fair's cancellation can't dim applicants' hopes

-Bakersfield College sociology student Endea Hodges had never attended a job fair and wasn't sure what to expect when she arrived at Valley Plaza mall Thursday.
-But somehow she assumed there would be tables set up and stores would be hiring people on the spot.
+Bakersfield College sociology student Endea Hodges had never attended a job fair and wasn't sure what to expect when she arrived at Valley Plaza Mall Oct.
+11. But somehow she assumed there would be tables set up and stores would be hiring people on the spot.

 It didn't quite work out that way, because the job fair was canceled at the last minute.
 But did 18-year-old Hodges give up?
 Not even close.